appsmithorg/appsmith-docs/website/docs/product/security.md

 * Don't store sensitive information using the [`storeValue()`](/reference/appsmith-framework/widget-actions/store-value) function, because the data is stored in the browser's local storage and can be viewed by the user.

-Appsmith does not expose JavaScript DOM APIs directly to the user while writing JavaScript code, but it does implement some simliar features like [`setInterval()`](/reference/appsmith-framework/widget-actions/intervals-time-events#setinterval) and [`clearInterval()`](/reference/appsmith-framework/widget-actions/intervals-time-events#clearinterval) which are available as global [framework functions](/reference/appsmith-framework/widget-actions).
+Appsmith does not expose JavaScript DOM APIs directly to the user while writing JavaScript code, but it does implement some similar features like [`setInterval()`](/reference/appsmith-framework/widget-actions/intervals-time-events#setinterval) and [`clearInterval()`](/reference/appsmith-framework/widget-actions/intervals-time-events#clearinterval) which are available as global [framework functions](/reference/appsmith-framework/widget-actions).

 The JavaScript `Fetch` API is supported, and it never sends cookies or session information when called from within Appsmith.